-SBL supports upgrading multiple images in a single upgrade cycle using multiple entries in OTA Descriptor.
+SBL supports upgrading multiple images in a single upgrade cycle using multiple entries in the OTA Descriptor.

 UART Wired Update scripts can be used to achieve the same.
-The script is to be run multiple times, once for each image.
+The script is run multiple times, once for each image.
 The key here is that OTA Descriptor is to be set only in the first invocation, and reset is to be issued only for the last one.

-Example below shows upgrading an isolated data segments and main image (all considered non-secure main images generated as in section 6.1.1) together using uart_wired_update.py:
+The example below shows upgrading isolated data segments and a main image (all considered nonsecure main images generated as in Section 6.1.1 Input Parameters on page 30) together using uart_wired_update.py:

-First image (also programs the OTA Descriptor, and does not reset the device): python3 uart_wired_update.py -b 115200 COM<X> -f img1_nonsecure_wire.bin -i 6 -r 0
+First image (also programs the OTA Descriptor, and does not reset the device):

-Second image (does not program the OTA Descriptor or reset the device): python3 uart_wired_update.py -b 115200 COM<X> -f img2_nonsecure_wire.bin -i 6 -r 0 -o 0xFFFFFFFF

-Third image (does not program the OTA Descriptor but resets the device to initiate the upgrade):

 '''

+python uart_wired_update.py -b 115200 COM<X> -f

+img1_nonsecure_wire.bin --r 0

+'''

+Second image (does not program the OTA Descriptor or reset the device):

+Third image (does not program the OTA Descriptor but resets the device to initiate the processing of all three downloaded images):

+'''

-python3 uart_wired_update.py -b 115200 COM<X> -f img3_nonsecure_wire.bin -i 6 -r 1 -o 0xFFFFFFFF
+python uart_wired_update.py -b 115200 COM<X> -f

+img3 nonsecure wire.bin --r 1 -o 0xffffffff

 '''